 In 2012, Mo Yan, a xungen literature author, was awarded the Nobel Prize in Literature.

-In 2012, Xi Jinping succeeded Hu as paramount leader at the 18th CCP National Congress.
+In 2012, at the 18th CCP National Congress, Xi Jinping succeeded Hu as paramount leader.

-In December 2013, China enacted a loosening of the two-child policy, allowing families to have two children if one parent is an only child.
+In December 2013, China enacted a loosening of the one-child policy, allowing families to have two children if one parent is an only child.

 In 2013, China initiated the Belt and Road Initiative (BRI), a large global infrastructure building initiative.

-In 2015, 77% of rural households in China had access to basic sanitation.
+According to the Joint Monitoring Program for Water Supply and Sanitation, 77% of rural households in China had access to basic sanitation in 2015.

-In 2016, China replaced the one-child policy with a two-child policy.
+In 2016, the one-child policy in China was replaced in favor of a two-child policy.

 Since 2016, China has had the largest number of movie screens in the world.